N4N48/N4N48/README.md

 ### TMI

 - FINGERS CROSSED AT ALL TIMES!
-- Trying to get over my procastination
+- Trying to get over my procrastination
 - Never catch me looking at the screen -_-